Land Lease in BC

 Crown Land Lease Tenure and Cost

-The lease or license of occupation tenure depends on the intended use of the land, the required length of tenure, and the available services and access.
-To lease crown land for residential purposes, you must pay an annual rent to the government.
-The rent varies depending on the lease type.
-The common types of leases, their term lengths, and costs are as follows:
+The tenure type — lease or licence of occupation — depends on the intended use of the land, the required term length, and available services and access.
+To lease Crown land for residential purposes, an annual rent must be paid to the BC government, calculated as a percentage of the BC Assessment (BCA) actual land value.

-Type of Lease/License of OccupationLease Term LengthAnnual Rent
+Type of Lease/Licence of OccupationLease Term LengthAnnual Rent

-Urban and Rural LeasesUp to 30 years5% of assessed land value
+Urban and Rural LeasesUp to 30 years4.5% of assessed land value

 Seasonal LeasesUp to 15 years3% of assessed land value

-Remote Residential License of Occupation10 years4.5% of assessed land value
+Remote Residential Licence of OccupationUp to 10 years3% of assessed land value

-The minimum annual rent for crown land is $500.
-Some crown land may be available for sale for residential use and is sold at a fair market value (FMV).
+The minimum annual rent for Crown land is $850.
+Some Crown land may be available for sale for residential use at fair market value (FMV).

 Crown Land Lease BC Application